Martichou/rquickshare/README.md

 ### My laptop doesn't see my Android device

-For some reason, Android doesn't broadcast it's mDNS service all the time; even when in "Everyone" mode.
+For some reason, Android doesn't broadcast its mDNS service all the time; even when in "Everyone" mode.

+The first solution (implemented in RQuickShare for Linux) is to broadcast a bluetooth advertisement so that Android will then make its mDNS available.
+Of course, for this you need to have bluetooth on your laptop/desktop.
+If you don't have that, continue reading.

 As a workaround, you can use the "[Files](https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files)" app on your android device and go to "Nearby Share" tab (if it's not present, continue reading).